-Topic / variable Problem Where to get more information Date of birth A relatively small number of corrections are applied to a person's date of birth in the next wave.
-(In wave 2, there were 50 people with a major change to their date of birth and 451 with a minor change.
-In later years, the number of changes was less and usually to replace dates of birth that were missing for new entrants to the household.)
-Watson and Wooden (2004a, pp.25-26) Note that the latest sex and date of birth is applied back through earlier waves.
-Working hours In wave 1, respondents were asked to compare their current hours with those a year ago.
+Topic / variable Problem Where to get more information Working hours In wave 1, respondents were asked to compare their current hours with those a year ago.
 26 cases reported hours a year ago that were inconsistent with their answer of whether they were more or less.
 The answer to the later was changed to reflect the former.
 Watson and Wooden (2002a, p19) Similarly, a small number of cases (in wave 1, there were 7) were inconsistent with their answer to whether they wanted to work more or less and the number of hours they wanted to work.
 Generally the answer to whether they wanted more or less hours was altered.
 For those with two jobs, some recorded more hours in all jobs that was less than their main job (in wave 1, there were 13).
 The hours in all jobs were usually set to -6 (unbelievable value).
 For those who work at home, some recorded more hours worked at home than in their main job (in wave 1, there were 33).
 Where this could not be resolved by looking at the hours worked in all jobs for multiple job holders, the hours worked at home were usually set to -6 (unbelievable value).
-Interviewer observations Interviewers were required to complete observations of the dwelling and of the PQ interview.
-Unfortunately, not all interviewers completed this.
-For example, in wave 1, about about 0.1-0.4 per cent of cases had missing values.
-Watson and Wooden (2002a, p20) Mode effects and social desirability / Differences observed are quite small in absolute terms.
-Items tested: Watson and Wooden (2002a, pp.21-22) acquiescence bias difference between reported health in PQ and SCQ in wave 1; whether responses tempered by presence of other adults during the interview.
-Coding issues Occupation and industry coding An analysis of the quality of the occupation coding suggests the error rate in the HILDA Survey is approximately double that of the ABS Labour Force Survey.
+Transition to CAPI and a new fieldwork provider A discussion of the key differences in operations and an assessment on the impact on data quality.
+Watson (2010) Coding issues Occupation and industry coding An analysis of the quality of the occupation coding suggests the error rate in the HILDA Survey is approximately double that of the ABS Labour Force Survey.
 Similar error rates are expected for industry coding.
-Watson and Summerfield (2009)
+Watson and Summerfield (2009) Cross-form compar isons HF and PQ Few questions are asked more than once.
+The percentage of cases where the answers differed in wave 1 between HF and PQ: Watson and Wooden (2002a, p22) 10% for long-term health condition; 6.1% for labour force status; 0.4% for marital status.
+Note HF and PQ may be done on different days and answered by different people.
+Also the questions were not identically worded.